Wilson-CK/AI-ML/README.md

 * I chose the Carryout & Takeaway coupon group for this exercise.

-* Carryout & Takeaway dataframe “carryDF”:  has 2,393 rows and 25 columns
+* Carryout & Takeaway dataframe “carryDF”:  has 2,393 rows and 25 columns.

 * Proportion of entries that accepted the Carryout & Takeaway coupon: 73.55%